Gatwick Airport railway station: Redevelopment

 By 3 February 2014, completion was marked by a ceremony officiated by Minister of State for Transport Baroness Kramer, who formally opened the new platform.
 Constructed by VolkerFitzpatrick, platform 7 is served by a 975 m loop from the down fast line and used by services which formerly used at platform 5.
 VolkerFitzpatrick were responsible for track and signalling modifications.
 This has allowed platforms 5 and 6 to be dedicated to Gatwick Express services, thereby eliminating previous conflicts with slower services when they crossed to platforms 1 and 2.
 The project was finished on schedule and budget, despite extreme weather conditions during the winter of 2013/2014.

 In 2014, Baroness Kramer announced that the government had committed £50 million towards further improvements.
 A scheme for further improvements, estimated to cost around £120 million, was announced by Network Rail.
 In April 2018, Network Rail submitted a planning application for modernising the station; doubling the size of the concourse, widening two platforms, and improving connections to the airport terminal.
 It was done in partnership with Gatwick Airport authorities, the Coast to Capital local enterprise partnership and the Department for Transport.
 The expansion is an element of a five-year programme, costed at £1.11 billion, announced by Gatwick Airport in early 2018.

 Construction on the new concourse began in November 2020.
-The project is expected to be completed by 2023.
+The refurbished station opened on 21 November 2023.

 Services

-As of May 2022, train services at Gatwick Airport are operated by Southern, Gatwick Express, Thameslink and Great Western Railway:
+As of February 2024, train services at Gatwick Airport are operated by Southern, Gatwick Express, Thameslink and Great Western Railway and split between seven platforms: